Jim Fitzpatrick (artist): Meeting Guevara in Ireland

 In December 2008, Jim Fitzpatrick, along with local historian Anne Holliday and the Shannon Development, announced plans to commemorate Guevara's visit to Ireland, and specifically his time spent in Limerick.
 Early plans are focused on an exhibition of Guevara's visit at the City Museum, followed by the creation of a "permanent mark" symbolizing his time spent at Hanratty Hotel's – White House pub in Shannonside.
 Fitzpatrick explained the initiative by remarking "we want to commemorate the fact Che Guevara spent some very important hours of his life here … this probably was Che's last hurrah."

+Personal life

+Fitzpatrick was partnered and married to Deirdre for over twenty years; they later divorced.
+Fitzpatrick has lived on the Burrow Road in Sutton on the Howth peninsula since the 1970s, in an apartment which later became his studio, in a converted schoolmasters' house, and then back in the apartment.
+The Fitzpatricks had three children, two of whom are in business with the artist.
+His younger son, Redmond, issues prints of Fitzpatrick's work from California, while his daughter has produced a line of scarves, Lile, named for his grandmother and printed with his artwork.